 We are exposed to changes in financial market conditions in the normal course of our business due to our use of certain financial instruments as well as transacting in various foreign currencies.
 To mitigate our exposure to these market risks, we have established policies, procedures and internal processes governing our management of financial market risks.
 We are exposed to changes in interest rates primarily as a result of our borrowing activities.
-Domestically, at March 31, 2003, these borrowings included a \$25 million senior, non-secured floating rate revolving credit facility which was used to maintain liquidity and fund our business operations.
-In Europe, at March 31, 2003, Euroball had a 5.0 million Euro floating rate credit facility, and a 6.0 million Euro floating rate secured term loan.
-At March 31, 2003, we had \$48.9 million outstanding under the domestic revolving credit facility and Euroball had 4.0 million Euro (\$4.3 million) outstanding under the Euroball credit facility.
-At March 31, 2003 a one-percent increase in the interest rate charged on our outstanding borrowings under both credit facilities would result in interest expense increasing annually by approximately \$0.5 million.
-In connection with a variable EURIBOR rate debt financing in July 2000 our majority owned subsidiary, NN Euroball ApS entered into an interest rate swap with a notional amount of Euro 12.5 million for the purpose of fixing the interest rate on a portion of their debt financing.
+At June 30, 2003, these borrowings included a \$30 million term loan and a \$30 million revolving credit facility which was used to maintain liquidity and fund our business operations.
+At June 30, 2003, we had \$55.9 million outstanding under the domestic credit facilities and Euroball had 25.0 million Euro (\$28.5 million) outstanding under the Euro term loan.
+At June 30, 2003, a one-percent increase in the interest rate charged on our outstanding borrowings under both credit facilities would result in interest expense increasing annually by approximately \$0.8 million.
+In connection with a variable EURIBOR rate debt financing in July 2000 our majority owned subsidiary, Euroball entered into an interest rate swap with a notional amount of Euro 12.5 million for the purpose of fixing the interest rate on a portion of their debt financing.
 The interest rate swap provides for us to receive variable Euribor interest payments and pay 5.51% fixed interest.
 The interest rate swap agreement expires in July 2006 and the notional amount amortizes in relation to principal payments on the underlying debt over the life of the swap.
-On May 1, 2003 we entered into a new \$90 million syndicated credit facility.
-This new financing arrangement replaces our prior credit facility with AmSouth and Euroball's credit facility with Hypo Vereinsbank
+This original debt was repaid in May 2003, however, the swap remains pursuant to its original terms.
+On May 1, 2003, we entered into a new \$90 million syndicated credit facility.
+This new financing arrangement replaces our prior credit facility with AmSouth and Euroball's credit facility with Hypo Vereinsbank Luxembourg, S.A., see "Management's Discussion and Analysis of Financial Condition and

-Luxembourg, S.A., see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments", herein.
-A one-percent increase in the interest rate charged on our new credit facility would result in interest expense increasing annually by approximately \$0.9 million.
+Results of Operations - Liquidity and Capital Resources".
 The nature and amount of our borrowings may vary as a result of future business requirements, market conditions and other factors.

 Translation of our operating cash flows denominated in foreign currencies is impacted by changes in foreign exchange rates.
-We, primarily in our Euroball Segment, bill and receive payment from some of its foreign customers in their own currency.
+Our NN Europe Segment, bills and receives payments from some of its foreign customers in their own currency.
 To date, we have not been materially adversely affected by currency fluctuations of foreign exchange restrictions.
-However, to help reduce exposure to foreign currency fluctuation, management has incurred debt in Euros and periodically used foreign currency hedges.
+However, to help reduce exposure to foreign currency fluctuation, management has incurred debt in Euros and has periodically used foreign currency hedges.
 These currency hedging programs allow management to hedge currency exposures when these exposures meet certain discretionary levels.
-We did not hold a position in any foreign currency hedging instruments as of March 31, 2003.
+We did not hold a position in any foreign currency hedging instruments as of June 30, 2003.